 French press coffee has an enhanced mouth-feel because the coffee oils don’t get soaked up in a paper filter.
 The fine grit that remains adds another layer to the coffee’s complexity and character.
 A French press extracts every bit of taste out of the bean in the most natural way possible; you will never believe it when you taste it for the first time.

 Get a nice Bodum 8-cup model to get started some morning in the near future.
-You’ll be glad you have the extra capacity when brewing for friends, and it handles 8 or 12 ounce solo sessions just as well.
+You’ll be glad you have the extra capacity when brewing for friends, and it handles making an 8 ounce cup just as well.

 Stove-top Espresso Maker